Price rises Jun 23 Get Starter for $10/mo before it becomes $11/mo Only soon left

 ntn workers deploy

-You can preview the sync output without writing to Notion:
+Preview the sync output before writing anything to Notion:

 ntn workers sync trigger dealsSync --preview